Adobe Illustrator

 In general, you’ve got the Tools panel on the left, options for the tool you’re using across the top, and additional optional settings on the right.
 If you’d prefer a different layout, you can completely customize these options by dragging and dropping the various panels to wherever you’d like, or you can undock them and leave them as floating windows.

-If you do this by accident, or if it turns out your new workspace doesn’t work as well as you’d hoped, you can completely reset things by going to the Window menu, navigating to Workspaces, and choosing the Reset option.
-You can create as many custom workspaces as you want, or customize any of the presets that already exist.
+If you do this by accident, or if it turns out your new workspace doesn’t work as well as you’d hoped, you can completely reset things with just a few clicks.
+You can create as many custom workspaces as you want or customize any of the presets that already exist.

 Vector-based Illustration

-Fortunately, Illustrator now includes a specific tool for creating smooth curves, the unimaginatively named Curvature tool.
-This is a huge usability improvement for most pen-based drawing, although it sometimes does a bit too much hand-holding.
+Fortunately, Illustrator also includes a specific tool for creating smoother curves, the unimaginatively named Curvature tool.
+This is a huge usability improvement compared to the basic Pen tool in some situations, although it can do a bit too much hand-holding.

 Quick Prototyping

 Despite being primarily intended for illustration, page layout is a great usage of Illustrator’s capabilities.
-It doesn’t work well for multi-page documents (a job where Adobe InDesign is king), but for a single page it works quite well.
+It doesn’t work well for multi-page documents (which is a job for Adobe InDesign), but for a single page, it works quite well.
 It has an excellent set of typographic tools included, and the fact that you can quickly select any object makes it easy to move objects around during the composition phase.

 It’s then immediately available on your computer and can be opened as soon as you load Illustrator.
-If you’re already running Illustrator and have projects open, you can just tap the ‘Upload’ button in the mobile app then choose ‘Send to Illustrator CC’ and the file will quickly open in a new tab in Illustrator.
+If you’re already running Illustrator and have projects open, you can just tap the ‘Upload’ button in the mobile app, then choose ‘Send to Illustrator,’ and the file will quickly open in a new tab in Illustrator.
 Alternatively, you can save it to your Creative Cloud account and access it later.

 Reasons Behind My Ratings